 Inpatient Acute Rehabilitation Center

 UnityPoint Health - St. Luke's Inpatient Acute Rehab Center cares for adult and pediatric patients who have suffered a disabling injury or illness such as stroke, neurological decline or had a recent surgery.
-Under the medical direction of Dr. Chad Stadsvold, Sioux City's only physiatrist, St. Luke's Inpatient Acute Rehab Center is dedicated to helping patients reach their long-term goals, whether it's a return to home or other setting.
+Under the medical direction of Dr. Chad Stadsvold, St. Luke's Inpatient Acute Rehab Center is dedicated to helping patients reach their long-term goals, whether it's a return to home or other setting.

 Making a Difference With Patient-Centered Focus

 The hospital's acute rehab unit was designed with patient comfort in mind:

 - 10 individual rooms, each with their own large, private bathroom.